cmimprota/CSR/README.md

 #### Results folder created in a weird places

-If you take a degree of freedom and run the job using your own command and not the one specified in Submit a GPU job section, it can happen that results folder with your trained model ends up in a weird location due to the way helper.py script was created.
+Even though most of bugs have been fixed, it can happen that results folder with your trained model ends up in a weird location due to the way helper.py script was created.
 In this case please locate the results folder and copy it to the repository at the correct location

 ```